egeexyz/materialized-ghost-theme/README.md

-Materialzed - A theme for Ghost that implements MaterializeCSS
+Materialized - A theme for Ghost that implements MaterializeCSS
 ===================================

-This project serves as a learning tool for basic Vala development and game logic.
-It is not (and will probably never be) considered a finished product and is nowhere near ready for popular consumption.

-In other words, use at your own risk and don't look at this project as a model Vala project.
+This is a free theme for Ghost that uses the awesome Materialize style sheet and front end framework.
+Materialized is licensed under the GPL so feel free to fork and hack at will!

 Install
 =======